-Lyft opens up its IPO road show, offers 30 million shares
+Lyft opens its IPO road show, to offer more than 30M shares

 Lyft’s recent market-share gains came as Uber was dogged by reports that drivers accosted passengers and that the company tolerated rampant sexual harassment internally.
 Those problems ultimately led its co-founder Travis Kalanick to resign.
 Uber has been working to repair its image under CEO Dara Khosrowshahi.

-Lyft said it would offer 30,700,000 shares of its common stock to the public and give underwriters the option to buy up to 4,615,500 mores shares.
+Lyft said it would offer 30,770,000 shares of its common stock to the public and give underwriters the option to buy up to 4,615,500 more shares.